Give us a missed call on

 There are some special scenarios where ITC claims under GST have a different treatment.

-• ITC can also be claimed when the buyer/recipient is paying taxes directly to the government under the Reverse Charge Mechanism scheme
+• ITC can also be claimed when the buyer/recipient is paying taxes directly to the government under the Reverse Charge Mechanism scheme (RCM).

-• Input Service Distributors (ISDs) can distribute ITC claims across their branches based on their contributions (Note: These must be GST registered)
+• Input Service Distributors (ISDs) can distribute ITC claims across their branches based on their contributions (Note: These must be GST registered).

-• If the goods are sent for further job work, ITC can be claimed if the goods are received within a year’s time (3 years for capital goods)
+• If the goods are sent for further job work, ITC can be claimed if the goods are received within a year’s time (3 years for capital goods).

 Input Tax Credit claim in GST